• Home

 At the SWC, we could recommend that the hypothetical student utilize coping

 strategies to overcome the urge to self-harm.
-We could recommend that this student make

 a “suggestions jar,” in which the student counters impulsive feelings of self-harm with